Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: The model with anomalous symmetry as the boundary of topological order in one higher dimension

 A 2+1D double-semion (DS) topological order has four types of excitations $\one,s,s^*,b$.
 Here $s,s^*,f$ are topological excitations $s,s^*$ are semions with statistics $\pm \ii$, and $b$ is a boson.
 They satisfy the following fusion relation

 $s$ and $s$ have a mutual $\pi$ statistics and $s$ and $s^*$ have a mutual boson statistics.
 As a result, $s$ and $b$ have a mutual $\pi$ statistics.

-We consider a gapped boundary from $b$ condensation.
+We consider a gapped boundary from condensing $b$ excitations.
 Since $b\otimes b=\one$ and $b$ particles have mod-2 conservation, we assume the $b$ condensation gives rise to two degenerate ground states, one with $Z_i=1$ and the other with $Z_i=-1$.
 The domain wall between $Z_i=1$ and $Z_i=-1$ regions corresponds a $s$ particle.

-We like to point out that, on the boundary, although $s$-type particle and $e$-type particle (discussed before) have the same fusion rule $s\otimes s=\one$ and $e\otimes e=\one$, their fusion $F$-tensor is different \cite{FNS0428,LW0510}.
+We would like to point out that, on the boundary, although $s$-type particle and $e$-type particle (in the $Z_2$ gauge theory discussed before) have the same fusion rule $s\otimes s=\one$ and $e\otimes e=\one$, their fusion $F$-tensor are different \cite{FNS0428,LW0510}.
 In particular, fusing three $s$-type particles into one $s$-type particle in two different ways differ by a phase $-1$:

 In contrast, fusing three $e$-type particles (described by $X_i=-1$) into one $e$-type particle in two different ways have the same phase:

 For the boundary of $Z_2$ topological order, the above two processes of fusing $e$ particles are induced, respectively, by a pair-annihilation operator $X^+_iX^+_{i+1}$ and a hopping operator $ X^+_iX^-_{i+1} +X^-_iX^+_{i+1} $, where